 Nice siding product.
 It’s a good alternative for paint on wood siding if you want to maintain the texture of the wood.
 Durability on wood siding is very good with good prep work.

-I wouldn’t recommend it for decks under any circumstance.
-We used solid, semi, translucent Arborcoat and none performed well on decks.
+I wouldn’t recommend it for decks.
+We used waterborne solid, semi, translucent Arborcoat and none performed well on decks.
 Deck staining is not our specialty, but we have enough experience to form this opinion.
 Old decks or new decks, the performance of the product was not acceptable.
 The prep was good, the weather conditions agreeable but it stil failed.
-In some cases the coating peeled in sheets and restaining these decks was a nightmare.
+In some cases the coating peeled in sheets and re-staining these decks was a nightmare.
 The tried and true penetrating oil products were absolutely superior.
 Film forming acrylics almost always fail despite claims of superior adhesion.
 Despite our initial hopes and first impressions, Arborcoat was not any different.

 This blog was written for Ecopainting, Toronto painters servicing both the residential and commercial sector.